ANUcybernetics/mdb-mapper/backlog/tasks/task-007 - refactor-python-scripts-into-single-CLI-tool.md

 has some functionality which is part of the preprocess step, but for the purposes of this task the actual commands should be stubbed out - the purpose is to set the project and modules up in a sensible, modern and pythonic way.

+## Implementation Notes

+Completed the refactoring with the following structure:

+- Created `pyproject.toml` with project configuration for `mdb_mapper` package
+- Set up package structure at `scripts/mdb_mapper/` with `__init__.py`
+- Implemented CLI using `typer` with two commands:
+  - `preprocess`: Takes raw_data_dir and metadata (geojson) arguments
+  - `process`: Takes preprocessed_data_dir argument
+- Both commands are stubbed but have proper argument handling and error checking
+- Added comprehensive pytest test suite in `scripts/tests/`
+- All tests pass (9 tests total)
+- Package installed successfully with `uv pip install -e ".[dev]"`
+- CLI commands work as expected with proper help and error messages